(here’s how it works…)

 - You can do the course on a laptop, PC or tablet – whichever you prefer.
 You don’t have to stick to only one, either – use your PC one day, your tablet the next if you like.
 (In theory you could do it on a smartphone but the screen would probably be a bit small and make it fiddly.)

-One more thing I must mention: Doors slam shut on the 30th November
+One more thing I must mention: Doors slam shut on the 8th of March

-At 5pm on Friday 30th November, the doors shut and if you haven’t joined by then, you won’t be able to – at least for now.
+Then at 5pm on Friday the 8th of March 2024, the doors shut and if you haven’t joined by then, you won’t be able to – at least for now.

 (If you have joined by then, you’ll still have access to the course – as I said earlier, once you join you have access for as long as the course is online – at least 3 years.)